Do you want to know what allowance lessons a kindergarten kid is capable of learning?

 - She’s learned that she can help people with her money.
 Last December her $10 of Giveaway money went to her school’s Backpack Buddies program, which helps feed hungry kids when they don’t have access to school meals.
 This Christmas she’ll have over $25 to give to the charity of her choice.

 Little Bit hasn’t become a financial superstar yet.
-She still wants to spend money, and sometimes she spends frivolously instead of saving for the bigger items she says she wants.
-Since the things she currently has on her “I want” list are over $100 and would take almost a year of saving, that’s not surprising.
+Sometimes she spends frivolously instead of saving for the bigger items she says she wants.
+Since the things she currently has on her “I want” list cost over $100 and would take almost a year of saving, that’s not surprising.
 I hope she finds a $40 or $50 goal that would be more realistic for her.

 Finally, she’s still not as careful with her things (and ours) as we would like, despite being told that replacements are her financial responsibility.
 One of these days, she will indeed have to use her spending money to buy new blinds or something else she’s broken.
 So far she’s been lucky.
-The only things that have fallen victim to her mistreatment are her own toys, and usually after a few tears she goes right back to playing with them.
+The only things that have fallen victim to her mistreatment are her own toys.
+Usually, after a few tears, she goes right back to playing with them.